 When you are milling fresh flour at home and then sieving it to remove the majority of the bran, you will retain much of the germ and the smaller parts of the bran and so the flour is beige coloured rather than white and contains more nutrition than roller milled white flour.

 When you are using sieved freshly milled flour adjust your expectation of achieving white flour.
-What you will have is extraction flour which will be beige in colour and will still contain the germ and small pieces of bran so it will perform differently to a white bagger flour.
+What you will have is extraction flour which will be beige in colour and will still contain the germ and small pieces of bran so it will perform differently to white flour that you can buy in the shops.

 Less stable gluten structure